Living Proof: the Isaac Newton Institute podcast - podcast cover

 #51 Celebrating the Newton Gateway's 10th anniversary, an interview with Clare Merritt

-Send us a text This year, and more specifically during the week of 20 March, the Newton Gateway to Mathematics will be celebrating its 10th anniversary.
+Send us Fan Mail This year, and more specifically during the week of 20 March, the Newton Gateway to Mathematics will be celebrating its 10th anniversary.
 A "knowledge intermediary for the mathematical sciences" and the "impact initiative" of the Isaac Newton Institute for Mathematical Sciences, the Gateway has spent the past decade connecting mathematical research with industry, businesses, the public sector and other scientific disciplines.
-To mark this happy occasion - and t...
+To mark this happy occasion - and to look back at the...

 Mar 17, 202316 minSeason 1Ep.
 53